darkwing-17/darkwing-17-blog/content/blog/2020/05-2020/2020-05-15-AX/index.md

 Over time, later AX's were conventions where I tend to focus more on the experience and less on the anime.
 Crunchyroll started to get popular, making binge watching anime mainstream - and making it almost unnecessary to go to a convention to do a screening unless it was an exclusive.

 When I first got into anime, I was into science fiction anime, so I gravitated toward Gundam or Macross / Robotech stuff.
 As time passed, I found myself loving anime that's more action oriented and are not in sci-fi, as well as dramas.
+I started watching Attack on Titan a few years ago (as of this post I haven't yet finished the 2nd season so don't spoil, even though the manga pretty much has advanced past the anime's story).

 If AX 2020 would have been held (it was cancelled), it would have been the first time I would have gone back to a regular 4-day pass as I was not able to fork over another 500+ to stay on Premier Fan status and I barely took advantage of the magic shopping hour in my previous Premier Fan years.
-The Premier Fans had a lounge to themselves that was stocked with beverages and A/C with sit-down sofas and while I managed to use the lounge more than a few times, I kind of wondered if it was worth it.
+The Premier Fans had a lounge to themselves that was stocked with beverages and A/C with sit-down sofas.
 It will be something I will miss when I return to AX 2021 as a regular 4-day attendee.

 ## Will I look at other anime cons?